4Q246: Language

 This text is written in fine Herodian script, which is easily deciphered.
-The importance of this text to the tenets and theology of the Qumran community cannot be overestimated.
+This text was important to the tenets and theology of the Qumran community.
 Its language reveals it to be apocalyptic; it speaks of distress that will come upon the land and of the disastrous reign of enemies.

 Text

 The Son of God page has a short text.
 Column 1 (right hand) is damaged and requires some interpretative restoration.
 This is one of the smallest fragments found at Cave 4.
 The text includes phrases such as "son of God" and "the Most High", so the two references of Daniel 7:13-14 and Luke 1:32-33, 35 are considered to be related to the fragmental phrases.
 It is impossible to estimate exactly how long the complete scroll may have been, but the column length is only about half that of a normal size scroll.
 Paleographically, the text was said by Józef Milik (according to Fitzmyer) to date from the latter third of the first century BCE, a judgment with which Puech agrees.
 The letter forms are those of "early formal Herodian" script, although Milik's and Puech's dates may be too narrow.

 Below is the full text, formatted to reflect the actual text on the scroll.
-It is read from left to right, and the bracketed sections are the unknown parts where the scroll has been damaged:
+It is read from right to left, and the bracketed sections are the unknown parts where the scroll has been damaged:

 Interpretation

 One of the major debates among scholars on the son of God text is the identity of the figure called the "son of God."
 The text says he comes during "tribulation," his father "will be ruler over the land" and this figure "will be called The Great," and these two will reign for "a few years" while nations "trample" each other.
-While some say that this is an "eschatological prophet" or "messianic figure," others argue that this is "a negative figure," possibly a "Syrian king," such as Antiochus IV Epiphanes who is described in Daniel 7, an Antichrist figure.
+While some say that this is an "eschatological prophet" or "messianic figure," others argue that this is "a negative figure," possibly a "Syrian king," such as Antiochus IV Epiphanes who is known for his role in the Maccabean revolt.

 When part of 4Q246 was first published in 1974, the phrase "he will be called the son of God, and the son of the Most High" (col. 2:1) recalled to many scholars the language of the gospels when describing Jesus: "He will be great, and will be called the Son of the Most High" (Luke 1:32a) and he "will be called the Son of God" (v.35b).
 This added proof in some scholars' eyes that the Jewish belief was that the coming Messiah would be a king who brought peace, and would be "called by Second Temple Jews the 'Son of God'".
 But others viewed this figure "as a villain, one who usurps the place of God but is subsequently overthrown by the "people of God", who have God on their side."
-When the full text was published, more researchers concluded that the latter interpretation was correct.